 Are you a California real estate agent that’s ready to take the next step in your career?
 Or maybe you’re a real estate professional that wants to go straight to owning a brokerage?
-If this sounds like you, here are the seven steps to becoming a California real estate broker.
+If this sounds like you, this page explains how to become a real estate salesperson.

 For any type of real estate license in California, applicants must meet three basic requirements:

-In addition to the basic requirements above, applicants are also required to have a certain level of real estate experience before they can become a broker.
+In addition to the basic requirements above, California real estate broker license applicants are also required to have a certain level of real estate experience before they can become a broker.
+This is a vital step of how to become a real estate broker in California.
 If you’ve been a full-time real estate agent for two of the last five years or part-time for four years, you’re good.

 There are two other ways to meet the experience requirement: